Org-CD/Org-CD.github.io/index.md

 - Winning of the Girls vs Boys handball game

 ### Upcoming Events
--Meeting on Tuesday
+- Meeting on Tuesday
-    -On the silver seats
+    - On the silver seats